hrmJ/nexthammer/README.md

 as to take advantage of AJAX and other more up-to-date ways to build wep applications (the original texthammer interface can be accessed through [this link](https://puolukka.uta.fi/~texthammer/corpustools))

+To try the project, you can check out [the test version at University of tampere](https://puolukka.uta.fi/nexthammer).

 Installing: a quick guide
 ==========================